-You can also personalize based on where your recipients live or for specific products (The fastest running shoes for Easter Bunnies).
+You can also personalize based on where your recipients live or for specific products.
+Think: “The Easter Bunny’s just hopped into Austin.”
+Or, “The fastest running shoes for Easter Bunnies.”

-Inviting your recipients to play a game not only adds lightness and merriment to your newsletter—it can significantly improve your conversion rate.
+Inviting your recipients to play a game not only adds lightness and joy to your newsletter— it can significantly improve your conversion rate. 🤑

-Almost everyone enjoys the thrill of playing, and the promise of a reward makes it all the more appealing.
-Align the game should with your offer and products.
+Almost everyone enjoys the thrill of playing games, and the promise of a reward makes it all the more appealing.
+It’s smart to align the game with your offer and products.
 The more your newsletter, game, and conversion goal match, the better your results will be.

 You can hide a certain number of Easter eggs in the newsletter and then ask your recipients to count them; if they send you the correct response by email, they can receive a coupon code.

 This type of engagement will be great for your future deliverability too.

 You could also add a not-too-easy-to-find CTA link to a landing page where the recipients can find an Easter present from you. 🎁

 There’s more to Easter than colored eggs, chicks, and bunnies: Some Easter motifs and traditions are region-specific.